 Sentences for the trafficking of drugs in North Carolina vary depending on the drug and on the amount of drugs trafficked.

-For example, in the case of cocaine, you may find yourself in prison for anywhere from around 35 months to around 18 years depending on how many grams of the drug you are found to have trafficked.
+For example, in the case of cocaine, you may find yourself in prison for anywhere from around 35 months to around 18 years depending on how many grams of the drug you are found to have trafficked been “trafficking in NC.”
 In addition, your fine will range from $50,000 to $250,000.

 In the case of a heroin conviction, your time behind bars may stretch from around six years to around 23 years depending on the trafficked gram amount.
 In addition, your fine amount may range from $50,000 to $500,000.